Gajananf/E-commerce-Website/README.md

-help of HTML , CSS and JavaScript.
+E-commerce website created with the help of HTML , CSS and JavaScript.
 It is totally responsive website for small devices and also for the medium size devices(ipads , tablets).